-How to do salary benchmarking: a step-by-step guide
+How to do a salary benchmarking exercise: a step-by-step guide

 Now that we’ve looked at some of the main benefits of compensation benchmarking and the methods you can use, let’s put everything together and see how you can salary benchmark for your business.

-1. Map out all positions in the company
+1. Map out all job positions in the company

 To begin, you need to map out all positions in your organization, together with the responsibilities of each role (which you can pull from the job descriptions), and, of course, all salaries.